Summary

 | Enterprise | Custom pricing | Full Cowork, SSO, audit logs, admin controls, custom integrations | Large organizations with compliance and security requirements |

-For most individuals, the Pro plan at twenty dollars per month is a reasonable starting point to explore Cowork’s capabilities.
-If you find yourself hitting usage limits regularly or running complex multi-tool workflows, the Max tier removes those constraints.
-Teams that want shared Projects and collaborative workflows should look at the Team plan, while enterprises with specific compliance needs will need the custom Enterprise tier.
+For most individuals, the Pro plan at twenty dollars per month is a reasonable starting point for exploring Cowork’s capabilities.
+Users who routinely encounter usage limits or operate complex multi-tool workflows will find that the Max tier removes those constraints.
+Teams that require shared Projects and collaborative workflows should consider the Team plan, while enterprises with specific compliance requirements will require the custom Enterprise tier.

-The value proposition becomes clear when you compare the subscription cost to the time savings.
-If Cowork saves an analyst even five hours per week — a conservative estimate based on the use cases above — that is roughly twenty hours per month.
-At a fully loaded cost of fifty to one hundred dollars per hour for a knowledge worker, the monthly savings dwarf even the Max plan’s subscription fee.
+The value proposition becomes clear when the subscription cost is compared to the time savings.
+If Cowork saves an analyst even five hours per week, a conservative estimate based on the use cases described above, that amounts to approximately twenty hours per month.
+At a fully loaded cost of fifty to one hundred dollars per hour for a knowledge worker, the monthly savings exceed even the Max plan’s subscription fee.
 The economics are compelling even at modest adoption levels.

-Claude Cowork does not exist in a vacuum.
-Microsoft, Google, and OpenAI all have competing visions for AI-assisted work.
-Let us see how they compare.
+Claude Cowork does not exist in isolation.
+Microsoft, Google, and OpenAI each have competing visions for AI-assisted work.
+The following table compares the principal offerings.

 | Feature | Claude Cowork | Microsoft Copilot | Google Gemini Workspace | OpenAI Desktop App |